erhelito/startup_automatization/README.md

 # start-up_automatisation
-Automatisation of my start-up's computer
+Automatisation of my startup's computer
+You need to put the *main.py* file on your startup applications.